blackswanburst/classify6/README.md

 An OCAML command line tool to classify IPv6 addresses, and provide a bit of further information.

-Thanks to Yvan Jannsens for exploring easy deployment options for testers:
+Easy deployment options for testers:

-apt-get install ocaml git-core git clone https://github.com/blackswanburst/classify6.git cd classify6 ocamlopt str.cmxa Classify6.ml -o classify6
+apt-get install ocaml git-core git clone https://github.com/blackswanburst/classify6.git cd classify6

-To compile for bytecode for usage with ocamlrun: ocamlc -g str.cma Classify6.ml -o classify6 or to compile natively: ocamlopt str.cmxa Classify6.ml -o classify6
+To compile for bytecode for usage with ocamlrun: ocamlbuild Classify6.byte or to compile natively: ocamlbuild Classify6.native

-Build environment to make the ocaml easily portable.

 How could you help?

 Review the IPv6 assisgments with your expertise, and test the code.
 Report bugs, find better modes of deployment, propose features, and give feedback.

+Thanks to Yvann Janssens and Ehab Hussein, for useful feedback.
+Thanks to the Real World OCAML authors for sparking the interest.